NitishGadangi/Privacy-Indicator-App/README.md

 **Access all the releases from [Releases tab](https://github.com/NitishGadangi/Privacy-Indicator-App/releases).**

-*Will be Soon Live on Playstore and other platfoms*
+*Will be Soon Live on Playstore and other platforms*

 ## Contribution
-> **The code is completely clean and well organized , so can you can understand and start contributing in no-time.
+> **The code is completely clean and well organized, so can you can understand and start contributing in no-time.
 (Special credits to
 > Myself 😛)**

 **Here are the instructions to set up the Developer Environment for the Contribution**